PavanRangani/docs/docs/prd/limited-partnership/activity.md

 - Activity can't be approved until the audit information is locked.
 - When an action is failed for any reason, the system won't be created any task for that activity.
    - For e.g. If one activity is approved with 5 tasks.
 The system creates 2 tasks.
 Now, if the API fails when the system is creating the 3rd task, the system will fail that entire activity.
 All 5 taks won't be created.
-- When an activity is approved, system will pull the current instruction to the activity.
+- When an activity is approved, system will pull the all details of the current wire instruction to the activity.
+    - Other details of the `Intermediary Information` will be shown only when its value is `Yes`.

 #### Capital Call
 - On Approve, System will creates a `Capital Call` task based on the selected template from the wire instructions tab for the selected investors.